Reasons for eTA Extension in South Korea

 Special Cases

 In more complex cases, such as when additional documentation or an interview is required, the processing time may take longer, up to 2 to 3 weeks or more.
-This is often the case for those with unusual visa circumstances, like changing employers or academic institutions.
+This is often the case for those with unusual eTA circumstances, like changing employers or academic institutions.

 Emergency Extensions